 It’s time to bring everyone and everything together and get started on the workshop.

 - Share a quiz, video, or trivia about the customer to set an empathic tone.
-Be in the customer’s shoes throughout the workshop.
+Be in the customer’s shoes throughout the workshop, and use engaging trivia questions to keep the atmosphere interactive and educational.
 Understand why you are here.
 What is the goal here?
-Has it been shared with everybody!
+Has it been shared with everybody?

 - Talk about the Customer Persona.
 Share their pain points, goals, frustrations, motivations, requirements, etc., and get into the customer’s shoes.